litestar-org/litestar-fullstack/README.md

 ### Generate New Migrations

-This command is a shorthand for execute `app database make-migrations`.
+This command is a shorthand for executing `app database make-migrations`.

 ```shell
 make migrations